jhbeech/simplex/Linear Programming Notes.md

 To solve this problem we convert the inequality to an equality by adding slack variables. eg $x_1 \leq 1 \leftarrow x_1 + s_1 = 1$

 The solution space to $Ax \leq b$ is called a bounded *convex*$^*$ polytope

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/ef/3dpoly.svg" width=200>

 ## Convex set
-we say a space S is convex if you can draw a line between any two points in the set, and every point on that line is in the set:
+We say a space S is convex if you can draw a line between any two points in the set, and every point on that line is in the set:

 $$
 \forall x,y \in S, \lambda \in [0,1] \Rightarrow\\